DirkMueller8/RowingHistory/READme.md

 **********************************************
 This is a console C# application for reading raw rowing history from my logbook of sessions on the Concept II rowing machine, spanning a time period from 1993 to 2024.

-The entries were orginally in units of pace, meaning what pace - on average - did I need to cover the distance or duration, in the format
+The entries were originally in units of pace, meaning what pace - on average - did I need to cover the distance or duration, in the format

     01.03.1993,2:03.0,30 min
     17.06.2013,2:18.0,10 min